 Company attempts to insert their name without strategy will not reap the benefits of those that are strategically placed.
 This may go without saying, but many companies have still not learned this lesson.
 Take for example Ford’s product placing during the TV show Designated Survivor.
 This recieved backlash as viewers felt the inauthenticity and forcefulness.
 Like product placement, service-oriented campaigns should be received as a genuine and natural extension of the company offering the service.

-And if you need inspiration, visit our blog.
+If you need inspiration, visit our site.
 We have many stories on how to improve your website’s first impression, for example.
 Learn how colors can affect your conversion rates, what SEO or how to rank higher on google, and much more.
 We have a fresh story every Friday, don’t miss out!